Restoring Painted Woodwork: Keeping the Charm Alive

 Staircases

-Staircases provide their own set of challenges with spindles, railings, risers and treads.
-Remove any loose carpeting or hardware before painting.
-Start at the top and work your way down using angled brushes for the spindles and edges.
-Apply at least two coats of paint for the best coverage, waiting for each coat to dry completely.
-Non-slip treads or a clear sealant on treads provide extra traction.
+Spindles, railings, risers, and treads require a methodical approach.
+Remove loose carpeting or hardware.
+Start at the top and work down.
+Use angled brushes on spindles and edges.
+Apply at least two coats, allowing each to dry completely.
+Add non‑slip treads or a clear anti‑skid topcoat on treads for safety.

 Preserving the Charm: Decorative Painting Techniques